Colleges by Location

 Student Organizations

-According to recently gathered data, there are 8 open-membership organizations at J. F. Drake State Community and Technical College.
+Based on the most up-to-date information available, there are 8 open-membership organizations at J. F. Drake State Community and Technical College.
 Other popular organizations at J. F. Drake State Community and Technical College are SPADE Club and Power Club.

 Student Services